bluntwizard/steam_deck_dub_edition/README.md

 - **Modular Components**: Dialog, PageLoader, NotificationSystem, ErrorHandler, and HelpCenter
 - **Consistent Design**: Unified styling system across all components
 - **Accessibility**: Built with a11y best practices in mind
+- **Progressive Web App**: Offline support and installable on mobile and desktop
 - **Documentation**: Comprehensive guides with visual examples
 - **Testing**: Unit tests and end-to-end testing